Wandsworth is the only metropolitan borough to have lost bits when it was transformed into a larger London borough of the same name in 1965.

 In 1965, Wandsworth was reunited with Battersea to form the London Borough of Wandsworth, but lost Clapham and Streatham to Lambeth in the process.
 That made Wandsworth the only metropolitan borough to have lost bits when it morphed into its larger namesake.

-Although the new borough shockingly went Tory in 1978 and has remained so ever since, its parliamentary constituencies are all Labour: Tooting, held against predictions by Sadiq Khan when he was expected to lose it in 2010; Battersea, nabbed from the Tories by Marsha de Cordova in 2017, so unexpectedly that the Labour Party nationally had all but ignored it; and Putney, the only constituency in the whole country that Labour won from the Tories in the 2019 general election.
+Although the new borough shockingly went Tory in 1978 and remained so until 2022, its parliamentary constituencies are all Labour: Tooting, held against predictions by Sadiq Khan when he was expected to lose it in 2010; Battersea, nabbed from the Tories by Marsha de Cordova in 2017, so unexpectedly that the Labour Party nationally had all but ignored it; and Putney, the only constituency in the whole country that Labour won from the Tories in the 2019 general election.
 Streatham meanwhile, lost to Wandsworth though it may now be, distinguished itself in the 2016 EU referendum, voting by 4:1 against Brexit, the biggest margin of any constituency in the UK.